otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/11-react-5.md

 npm i --dev cypress
 ```

 It might take around 30 seconds to one minute to install.
-It is why you do not want it to be a regular dependency.
+It is a large dependency, so avoid including it in your production build.

 In `package.json`, you should see a new block called `devDependencies`.